j50n/deno-proc/site/src/introduction.md

 ## A Few Examples

-These examples show some of the things `proc` can do.
+Here are some of the things `proc` can do.

 ### Running a Process